 Given that the future is uncertain and that many unpleasant things are bound to lurk out there, I prefer large companies because they may be more capable of surviving downturns and depressions.

 Look for a proven history of profitability and growth

 I want companies that have earned profits through thick and thin for many years with no losses to tarnish the record.
 An unbroken history of dividend payments for a decade or more is also high on my wish list.
 It’s even better if the profits and dividends have grown consistently across business cycles too.

 This is the lesson that we are all learning now.
 Debt is pro-cyclical, toxic and very bad in many ways.
 It’s precisely because I don’t know what’s going to happen that I only want to invest in low-debt companies.
 That way, when there is a recession, depression or credit crunch, the companies I own won’t hit the wall immediately or have to raise additional equity.
 Instead, they can sit back and take market share from those who do.

 Pay a low price relative to past earnings and current dividends

-Since I know that share prices swing from high to low and back again, but the precise timing and extent of these swings is unknown and unknowable, it makes sense to ignore any predictions of future prices and just buy when prices are low and, of course, sell when they’re high.
+Since I know that share prices swing from high to low and back again, but the precise timing and extent of these swings are unknown and unknowable, it makes sense to ignore any predictions of future prices and just buy when prices are low and, of course, sell when they’re high.

 If only it were that simple.
-But with a robust and long-term measure of what’s high and what’s low it’s possible to do precisely that.
+But with a robust and long-term measure of what’s high and what’s low, it’s possible to do precisely that.